 With artificial intelligence/cognitive coming in third place and robotic process automation in fourth, it’s clear that advanced automation and machine learning technologies present a new set of solutions that can help financial institutions transform operations and achieve cost reductions.
 While companies are likely taking precautions during development and training, these technologies are still evolving, with users slowly getting accustomed to working with robotic solutions (better known as bots).
 These bots have user privileges and can access sensitive company data and automated processing systems.
-This means hackers have a whole new attack surface that can be leveraged to penetrate an organization’s systems.
+This means hackers have a whole new attack surface that can be leveraged to penetrate an organisation’s systems.
 Automation technology, despite its enormous potential, thus can add to a company’s vulnerabilities during both development and training, as well as usage.
 Financial firms should address all of these potential issues.

 Indeed, the increased focus of cybersecurity teams in protecting against vulnerabilities tied to emerging technology could be seen in the investment priorities of large financial institutions (figure 8).

 People working in security have talked about identity and access management since the introduction of shared computing and mainframes.
 These remain a priority, albeit typically for different reasons.
-In an increasingly cloud-native and API-connected world, access control is once again a priority since these technologies expand identity and device proliferation, which creates additional identity types and new authentication requirements.8 In an increasingly automated environment, this capability is also critical, and more complicated, in securing an organization.
+In an increasingly cloud-native and API-connected world, access control is once again a priority since these technologies expand identity and device proliferation, which creates additional identity types and new authentication requirements.8 In an increasingly automated environment, this capability is also critical and more complicated, in securing an organisation.

-Similarly, data security and protective technology can play a vital role in preventing data corruption and denial of service attacks.
+In a similar vein, data security and protective technology can play a vital role in preventing data corruption and denial of service attacks.

-Financial companies manage and operate cybersecurity programs in different ways, from how they are structured, to reporting lines, to establishing focus areas for cybersecurity spending.
+Financial companies manage and operate cybersecurity programmes in different ways, from how they are structured, to reporting lines, to establishing focus areas for cybersecurity spending.
 Many have adopted a mix-and-match approach based on their company’s objectives.

 By closely aligning cybersecurity with the IT function, financial institutions can be better positioned to deal with emerging cyber risks in a faster and more effective manner, helping their IT partners become more agile.